antononcube/Raku-UML-Translators/README.md

 [PlantUML](https://plantuml.com).

 A fully fledged version of this package would translate:
-- C++.
-Java, Kotlin, Raku code into UML specs
+- C++, Java, Kotlin, or Raku code into UML specs
-- UML specs into C++, Java, Kotlin, Raku code
+- UML specs into C++, Java, Kotlin, or Raku code

+Currently, the UML specs can be generated or given in PlantUML's language.
+A fully fledged version of this package would be able to use UML specifications encoded in XML and JSON.

 ## Installation